Business Rates Reliefs and Exemptions

 For further information and a more detailed explanation of the circumstances in which Hardship Relief may be awarded as well as where relief would not be considered, please see our Discretionary Relief Policy [PDF, 0.8MB] document.

 Partly Occupied Property Relief

 A ratepayer is liable for the full non-domestic rate whether a property is wholly occupied or only partly occupied.

-Where a property is partly occupied for a short period of time, the local authority has discretion in certain limited cases to award relief in respect of the unoccupied part.
+Where a property is partly occupied for a short period, the local authority has discretion in certain limited cases to award relief in respect of the unoccupied part.

 Full details can be obtained from the Business Rates team.

-There are details on s44a relief in our discretionary policy too.
+There are details on s44a relief in our discretionary policy [PDF, 0.8MB] too.

 Registered community amateur sports clubs (CASCs) can receive 80% rate relief.

-The Government is providing funding to local councils so that they can provide a discount worth up to £1,500 a year for 2 years from 1st April 2017, to office space occupied by local newspapers.
+The Government is providing funding to local councils so that they can provide a discount worth up to £1,500 to office space occupied by local newspapers.
 This discount was introduced in 2017 / 2018 and has now been extended to financial years 2024 / 2025.

 This is up to a maximum of one discount per local newspaper title and per hereditament, and up to state aid limits.